Krosher/Conky/README.md

 REQUERIMENTS

-A distribution of GNU/Linux
+A distribution of GNU/Linux.
-Conky
+Conky.
-Conky-manager (optional)
+Conky-manager. (optional)